IRATA Rope Access Training Frequently Asked Questions

 IRATA’s safe system of work has produced an unprecedented safety record during its almost 30 years of operation.
 This system has been repeatedly shown, over 10’s of millions of man hours to be the safest most efficient rope access system in the world.

-In contrast, ARAA is essentially an independent certification body without any formal safe system of work.
-It has only indirect control over the delivery, contents or quality of rope access training modules.
-It also does not produce its own operating guidelines.
+In contrast, other codes such as SPRAT are essentially an independent certification body without any formal safe system of work.
+With only indirect control over the delivery, contents or quality of rope access training modules.
+SPRAT also does not produce its own operating guidelines.